The Queen’s Health Systems Privacy Officer

 Right to Breach Notification: You have the right to or will receive notifications of breaches of your unsecured protected health information.

-Right to a Copy of this Notice: You will be provided a copy of The Queen’s Health System Notice of Privacy Practices the first time you come to our facilities.
+Right to a Copy of this Notice: You will be provided a copy of The Queen’s Health Systems Notice of Privacy Practices the first time you come to our facilities.
 You have the right to receive a paper copy of this Notice at any time.
-Copies of the current Notice are available from our facilities’ admission areas and The Queen’s Health System Privacy Officer.
+Copies of the current Notice are available from our facilities’ admission areas and The Queen’s Health Systems Privacy Officer.
 You also may access our website at www.queens.org to print a copy of this Notice.

 We are required by law to: